yegor256/blog/_drafts/award.md

  * Results are announced on the 15th of October, at this page and by email.

- * The best project gets $5000.
+ * The best project gets **$5,000**.

- * The decision is made by myself and is not negotiable.
+ * The decision is made by myself and is not negotiable (although, I may invite other people to help me make the right decision).

 Each project must be: